Medicare Advantage Fraud Lawyer for Medicare Advantage Plan Insurance Fraud

 According to the Inspector General, the majority of the top ten providers overbilled the Centers for Medicare & Medicaid Services (“CMS”), resulting in billions of dollars in fraudulently obtained reimbursements.
 In many cases, these insurers incentivized physicians and medical personnel to add illnesses to medical records to inflate risk factors and obtain additional reimbursements.

-If you are aware of individuals or companies that have illegally benefited from such practices, please call our office or complete the contact form below to schedule a free consultation with experienced Medicare Advantage Fraud attorney Steve Teller.
+If you are aware of individuals or companies that have illegally benefited from such practices, please call my office or complete the contact form below to schedule a free consultation with experienced Medicare Advantage Fraud attorney Steve Teller.
 Steve has helped whistleblowers expose millions of dollars in fraudulent activities against the government and has obtained significant compensation for the whistleblowers for exposing Medicare fraud.

 Can I Get a Reward for Exposing Medicare Advantage Fraud?